 1. Let them have their own space

-2. Prepare their soil before heading to our Portland Nursery and Garden Center (in the Raleigh Hills Neighborhood)
+2. Prepare their soil before heading to our Portland garden center (in the Raleigh Hills Neighborhood)

 Do a soil test and add the proper soil amendments before you buy seeds or starts.
 That way your excited little gardener can get right to work after bringing home their garden goodies.

-Painting flower pots, making a stepping stone, or making plant markers are all great ways to let your children be creative with their space.
+Painting flower pots, putting in a stepping stone, or making plant markers are all great ways to let your children be creative with their space.

 6. Teach while you plant

 Let your time together be light-hearted and fun, but also use the opportunity to answer their gardening questions.
 Teach them about seeds and germination, tell them why weeding is important.
 And when you spot a good bug like a worm or ladybug, teach them the big jobs of these important creatures!
-(Little guys can do big jobs!)
+Little guys can do big things!

 7. Give them proper tools

 Plastic tools that break and gloves that don’t fit can frustrate any gardener.
 Drake’s 7 Dees carries a great line of children’s tools, gloves, watering cans, and more.
 Giving them quality tools communicates that the job they are doing is important.

 Depending upon their age, your child may need some behind-the-scene help.
 Pick a few weeds when they aren’t looking, replant seeds if it seems they flooded the originals right out of the garden.
 Of course, they don’t need to know every way you helped.